zeeshanbhat/zeeshanbhat.github.io/_pages/hobbies.md

 </div>

 ## ✍️ Writing
-Personal reflections and occasional writing.
+Simple thoughts and reflections on life and everyday experiences.

 ## 📝 Urdu Poetry